holiday

 You've probably heard it on the radio, and probably by quite a few different singers.
 You've also probably heard some of the criticism of the song "Mary Did You Know," as folks love to point out that yes, Mary did actually know.
 But despite all that, the song is still rich with Biblical truths and reminders for modern-day listeners about the power and majesty of Christ, even as a small baby.

-What Is Christmas: Understanding the History and Origin
+What Is Christmas: It's Meaning, History and Origin Explained

-What Is Christmas: Understanding the History and Origin
+What Is Christmas: It's Meaning, History and Origin Explained

 What Is Christmas and When Did it Start?